Cascading/fluid/fluid-gradle/README.md

 This plugin provides functionality to scan for Cascading classes and generate fluent builders for them.

-To run, add the plugin to your geradle project like so:
+To run, add the plugin to your Gradle project like so:

 ```groovy
 buildscript {